 “We were thrilled to hear from so many of our esteemed graduates and we will be posting their responses on our website each week,” said Dr. Kathi Borden, Professor and Child and Family Consultant.
 “The Antioch spirit is strong and deep and we are so grateful to see how it has grown and flourished throughout the world.”

-We also have some comments by Dr. Laura Hilton, now Laura Pinti, (Antioch University New England, PsyD) from Connecticut, who has recently made some changes in her work life and has embraced the telehealth world during this time.
+We also have some comments by Dr. Laura Pinti (Hilton), (Antioch University New England, PsyD) from Connecticut, who has recently made some changes in her work life and has embraced the telehealth world during this time.
 Laura has a Psychology Today profile, and her business name is Connected Psychological Services & Consulting, LLC (no website… yet!).
 You can also reach her at [email protected].